PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Related work

+Transfer learning approaches can substantially improve the decoding accuracy for a target user in EEG applications, yet they generally overlook the protection of source users' private information.

-\subsection{Adversarial Defense}
+\subsection{Adversarial defense}

-Various adversarial defense approaches have been proposed in computer vision and natural language processing~\cite{Madry2018}.
-Among these, robust training~\cite{Chen2022}, which adds adversarial samples to the training data, is one of the most effective strategies.
-Adversarial Training~\cite{Madry2018} is a well-known robust training approach, with many variants~\cite{Zhang2019a,Zhang2021}.
+A variety of adversarial defense methods have been developed in computer vision and natural language processing~\cite{Madry2018}.
+Among them, robust training~\cite{Chen2022}, which augments the training set with adversarial examples, is one of the most effective strategies.
+Adversarial training~\cite{Madry2018} is a widely used robust training approach, with many variants~\cite{Zhang2019a,Zhang2021}.

-Adversarial defense in BCIs has also received increasing attention~\cite{Xue2022, Wu2023, Meng2023a, Chen2024}.
-Li \emph{et al.}~\cite{Li2022} evaluated five adversarial training based defense approaches in BCIs.
-Meng \emph{et al.}~\cite{Meng2023a} provided a comprehensive assessment of the pros and cons of various adversarial defense strategies in BCIs.
+Adversarial defense for BCIs has also attracted growing attention~\cite{Xue2022, Wu2023, Meng2023a, Chen2024}.
+Li \emph{et al.}~\cite{Li2022} evaluated five adversarial-training-based defense methods for BCIs.
+Meng \emph{et al.}~\cite{Meng2023a} provided a comprehensive analysis of the advantages and limitations of different adversarial defense strategies in BCIs.
 Gunawardena \emph{et al.}~\cite{Gunawardena2024} combined adversarial training with adversarial detection to defend against black-box attacks in EEG-based BCIs.
-However, previous studies show that while adversarial defenses can enhance the robustness, they often reduce the classification performance on benign samples~\cite{Li2022, Meng2023a}.
-To address this issue, Chen \emph{et al.}~\cite{Chen2024} proposed ABAT for EEG-based BCIs, which performs adversarial training on aligned EEG data, improving the classification accuracy on benign and adversarial samples simultaneously.
+However, prior studies have shown that although adversarial defenses improve robustness, they often reduce classification performance on benign samples~\cite{Li2022, Meng2023a}.
+To alleviate this trade-off, Chen \emph{et al.}~\cite{Chen2024, Chen2025} proposed ABAT for EEG-based BCIs, which performs adversarial training on aligned EEG data and improves accuracy on both benign and adversarial samples.

+Compared with existing methods, PAT is designed as a framework rather than a single algorithm.
+ABAT focuses on combining alignment and adversarial training within a single domain, without leveraging source priors across.
+In contrast, PAT provides a unified procedure that can incorporate either source models or privacy-preserved source data, and adapts seamlessly across centralized, federated, and perturbed-data scenarios.
+PAT extends ABAT in many aspects, as shown in Table~\ref{tab:com}.

-\subsection{Privacy Protection}
+\subsection{Privacy protection}

+Various privacy-preserving methods have been proposed for EEG-based BCIs to prevent the leakage of sensitive information from EEG data.
+These methods can be broadly divided into privacy-preserving machine learning based approaches and data perturbation based ones~\cite{Xia2023}.